Prajwal-Prathiksh/knndbscan/README.md

         ibrun -np 1 ./knndbscan ?

-Input kNN-G file format:
+### Input kNN-G file format
     each line has all k neighbors of a point.
 The begining is the point id.
 Then all k neighbors has the format of distance followed by the neighbot id.
     For example, k = 3, line for point 7 can be:
         7 0.00 7 1.0 10 2.0 11

-Output label file format:
+### Output label file
-    each line has an intger.
+    -each line has an intger.
 Sequence of the labels follow the point id from the knn file.
         "-1" represents noise

-Normalized Mutual Information (NMI) values can be computed by using python script NMI.py in /test.
+    -Normalized Mutual Information (NMI) values can be computed by using python script NMI.py in /test.
 This script requires numpy (1.16.4) and (0.21.2).